-Doctors will look to rule out conditions which could cause similar symptoms and may test for a fungal or candida infection using a mouth swab.
+Doctors will look to rule out conditions that could cause similar symptoms and may test for a fungal (eg candida) infection using a mouth swab.

 After ruling out other possible causes, a diagnosis of burning mouth syndrome may be made.